 This is the risk that changes in interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
-The District's Building Fund (21) manages its exposure to interest rate risk by investing in the county pool.
+The District manages its exposure to interest rate risk by investing in the county pool.